Learn / practitioner

 4. Can you produce, for an auditor or an insurance underwriter, evidence that the controls you say you have are actually deployed?

 If those four answers are all “yes,” your endpoint management program is competent regardless of what category labels you use.
-If they’re not, the gap is where to start.
+If some answers fall short, the gap is where to start.

-If you’d like a second opinion on your current setup, the build flow gives you what we’d configure for a firm your size and industry — useful as a benchmark even if you don’t subscribe.
+If you would like a second opinion on your current setup, the build flow gives you what we would configure for a firm your size and industry — useful as a benchmark even if you stay where you are.

 Technically reviewed by Tobias Wexler.